-Harlequins v Castres (Fri)
+Quins win yet another thriller late on

-Heineken Champions Cup: Harlequins v Castres team news
+Heineken Champions Cup: Harlequins 36-33 Castres

 Last updated on .From the section Rugby Union